michiard/CLOUDS-LAB/mapreduce-lab/README.md

 + Give a name to the project, click the *Next* button and select the *Libraries* tab
 + Click on *Add External JARs...* and select *hadoop-core-0.20.203.0.jar* from the Hadoop directory.
 Click on the *Finish* button
 + Select the new project then select *File -> Import*
-+ Select the laboratory source inside the CKOUDS-LAB directory.
++ Select the laboratory source inside the CLOUDS-LAB directory.
 Each laboratory has its own source directory, for example the mapreduce laboratory is inside the directory *CLOUDS-LAB/mapreduce-lab*
 + Select the *src* subdirectory and click on the *finish* button

 [download]: https://github.com/michiard/CLOUDS-LAB/downloads "CLOUDS-LAB download"